RoshakN/course-materials/jonasSchmedtmann/09-destructuringModernOperatorsStrings/06-loopArraysWithForOf.md

 }
 ```

-This way, all the items in our array will be shown an an independant array consisting of the index and the data.
+This way, all the items in our array will be shown as an independant array consisting of the index and the data.